Crookes & Crosspool • Dore & Totley • Ecclesall • Fulwood

 Local Area Committees give you the chance to raise your views, share your opinion on what the council does in your area and contribute to making changes in your neighbourhood.

-As a resident living in South West Sheffield, this is your opportunity to say what you would like to see improved.
+As a resident of South West Sheffield, this is your opportunity to say what you would like to see improved.

 We want to enable as many Sheffielders as possible to be involved, from all sectors of the community.